-I decided i’d get through the winter via live music and i certainly kept my promise.
-I’ve lost count of how many gigs and concerts i’ve been to over the past months but they include some that were truly outstanding, beginning only a few days after my last post with the tenth anniversary celebration of Gilad Atzmon & the Orient House Ensemble up at the Arts Depot in Finchley.
-Three sets ranging from their early Arabic and Latin influenced stuff through to a Charlie Parker tribute with acerbic strings and then a full throttle hard bop set that i had to leave part way through or else i’d have been marooned in North London all night.
+In the end I did keep my promise and some of the things i went to were truly outstanding, such as the tenth anniversary celebration of Gilad Atzmon & the Orient House Ensemble at the Arts Depot in Finchley.
+Three sets, including a Charlie Parker tribute with acerbic strings, it was a beautiful marathon of a gig.
+I had to leave part way through the third set or else I’d have been marooned in North London all night.

-THE free jazz rhythm section, William Parker and Hamid Drake followed at the Vortex in early December, playing with with Norwegian saxophonist Frode Gjerstad.
+Another one to remember was hearing the free jazz rhythm section, William Parker and Hamid Drake at the Vortex in early December with Norwegian sax player Frode Gjerstad.
 Had to leave that one early because of the snow.
 Remember the snow?
 The memory seems almost unreal after this bright, beautiful spring.

-Music listened to alone is such a different experience.
+Music listened to alone is a different thing.
 What you lose in immediacy you gain in privacy – in the chance to open up fully and individually.
-Listening to a recording over and over again you unpeel the layers of details that make up what seemed initially to be an indissoluble whole.
-You understand more.
+Listening to a recording over and over again you unpeel the layers of details of what seemed at first to be an indissoluble whole.

-Still, there is something you don’t understand until you hear music live and that’s is its capacity for coming to life.
-A recording is one manifestation of a piece, one life.
-Each time the music is played it takes on another life.
-It comes into being afresh for the performers and the audience present.
+But until you hear music live you can’t fully grasp its capacity for coming to life.
+A recording is one manifestation of a piece.
+Each time the music is played it takes on a new life, comes into being afresh.

-On Sunday morning Theatre of Voices performed Steve Reich’s Proverb and David Lang’s Little Match Girl Passion, both of which i’ve (now) got as recordings to and have been listening to (obsessively).
-The recordings are magnificent; yet on Sunday Theatre of Voices took Proverb to another level again.
+Take this Sunday morning: Theatre of Voices performed Steve Reich’s Proverb and David Lang’s Little Match Girl Passion.
+I have both of these as recordings and have been listening to them (obsessively).
+They are magnificent.
+Yet on Sunday Theatre of Voices took Proverb to another level.
 Radiant was the word the festival director used to describe their performance.
-It was.
-And then some.